beastbytes/yii-rbam/docs/source/accessCheckerMiddleware.rst

 Access Checker Middleware
 =========================

-RBAM's Access Checker middleware that can be used in route definitions to determine whether the current user has permission to perform the action associated with the route.
+RBAM's Access Checker middleware can be used in route definitions to determine whether the current user has permission to perform the action associated with the route.

-The Access Checker middleware uses the configured `AccessCheckerInterface` - typically `Yiisoft\Rbac\Manager` - to check that the current user has permission.
+The Access Checker middleware uses the configured `AccessCheckerInterface` - typically `Yiisoft\\Rbac\\Manager` - to check that the current user has permission.
 If the user does not have permission, it returns a response with staus 403 (Forbidden) and optionally a redirect header.